IIHIHIKII/ZenIP-private/ZenIP-000.md

 -   it disregards compatibility with the existing Horizen blockchain or ecosystem;
 -   it is manifestly unimplementable;
 -   it includes bugs in the code, pseudocode, or algorithms;
--   it manifestly violates common expectations of a significant portion of the Horizen community; **TODO: how do we measure this? vocal minorities rule projects more often than not, we live in outrage culture times.
-Plus, what about ASIC resistance as an example, that's going to be loud and controversial and adjudicating who is the largest group of outraged people will be difficult and not necessarily useful.PeaStew**
 -   it contains incorrect information about its status
 -   it is dependent on a patent that could potentially be an obstacle to adoption of the ZenIP;